marp-team/marpit/docs/image-syntax.md

 ## Slide backgrounds

 We provide a background image syntax to specify a slide's background through Markdown.
-It only have to include `bg` keyword to the alternate text.
+It only has to include `bg` keyword to the alternate text.

 ```markdown
 ![bg](https://example.com/background.jpg)